'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 "Our barangay was buried in so much ashfall ... [and it] was so dark that nobody could see where to go or where the roads are," he said.

 Gamaro, an elected councilor in the town of Laurel, said he risked going home only to find all the crops and most of the animals gone.
-He told NPR that he fed a few of the surviving animals, but that his fish farm was destroyed and all the fish dead.
+He told NPR that he fed a few of the surviving animals but that his fish farm was destroyed and all the fish dead.

 Jose Clyde Yayong, the local disaster management chief in the Tagaytay area, managed to sound optimistic about the unfolding crisis.